plone/cookiecutter-zope-instance/README.rst

     Default: unset, empty string, RelStorage default of ``1048576`` (1 megabyte) is active.
     This option allows suffixes such as “mb” or “gb”.

-RelStorage provides advanced RAM and pesistent caching options.
+RelStorage provides advanced RAM and persistent caching options.
 For details about caching read `RelStorage: Database Caching <https://relstorage.readthedocs.io/en/latest/relstorage-options.html#database-caching>`_.
 The descriptions below are copied mainly from there (consult the original source, it may have changed!).